 We have a team of Collections Management System volunteers dedicated to cataloguing, recording, and photographing the Mr Straw's House collection to make this accessible to visitors online by visiting the National Trust Collections website.
-So far this year the team have added to the 15000 items previously accessible by undertaking the Wash house photograhing hundreds of plant pots, coal bags, wheel barrows and tins from the wash house.
+So far this year the team have added to the 15000 items previously accessible by undertaking the Wash house photograhy.
+Hundreds of plant pots, coal bags, wheel barrows and tins from the wash house have been uploaded onto the collections management system.
 From the plant pots we have moved onto clothing.
-You can even watch our team at work on most days during the open season.
+You can even watch our team at work on most days during the open season in the Conservation Studio.

 If walls could talk

 The wallpaper in Mr Straw's House has been hanging since 1923, when Florence Straw redecorated the house - with the latest Sanderson designs - before the family moved in.
 Nearly 100 years later, we take great care of these beautiful wallpapers.
 From monitoring their condition to undertaking regular programmes of conservation to keep them in tip top condition.